richdanis/ML4H/Project 2/Report.md

 Because of the limited computational resources, we sample the train dataset down to 5000 tweets and the validation dataset down to 625 tweets.
 But for inference we let the test set unchanged.
 The following code snippet shows our training configuration.
+We fine-tune the top 3 layers of the encoder, while freezing the rest.
 We are mostly using default configurations, with some minor changes.
 As the classes are very imbalanced, we are using a class weighted cross entropy loss and subclass the trainer class for this purpose.
 We do not include this in the code snippet to keep it concise.